Better usage of data and alerts for IIOT

 Role of Empathy

-Like before, transformational technologies naturally trigger the fear of taking over humans.
+Like before, transformational technologies naturally trigger the fear of technology taking over humans.
 Big Data based applications are often perceived as replacement of ‘expert users.’
 The ethics often questions if it is right to ‘program’ the knowledge of experts and replace them.

 While human behaviors and interactions with new technology evolve, Big Data applications replacing experts is a long way to go (if so).